ForestAdmin/cloud-customizer/README.md

 You can also use `yarn` or `npm` and run `forestadmin:update-typings` script.

 This command will update typings according to the structure of your database and your current code customizations.
-The typings are here to provide autocompletion in your IDE to help you write faster and less error in your code.
+The typings are here to provide autocompletion in your IDE to help you write faster and avoid errors in your code.

 You should execute this command on a regular basis, to keep your IDE updated with your database structure and customizations.